bloodgroup-cplusplus/markdown_live_editor/live-md/computing.md

 ✅ CORRECT UNDERSTANDING:

-Scenario A: You have 8GB RAM, use 7.5GB
+**Scenario A: You have 8GB RAM**,

+ You use 7.5GB

-├─ RAM is 95% full
+i) Your RAM is 95% full

-├─ Computer uses slow disk swap
+ ii) Computer uses slow disk swap

-└─ Result: VERY SLOW\! 🐌
+ iii) Result: VERY SLOW\! 🐌

-Upgrade to 16GB:
+Now you Upgrade to 16GB:

-├─ RAM is 47% full
+i) Now your RAM is 47% full

-├─ Everything fits in RAM
+ii) Everything fits in RAM

-└─ Result: MUCH FASTER\! 🚀
+iii) Result: MUCH FASTER\! 🚀

-Scenario B: You have 16GB RAM, use 8GB
+**Scenario B: You have 16GB RAM, use 8GB**

-├─ RAM is 50% full
+i) Your RAM is 50% full

-├─ Plenty of room
+ii) You have  Plenty of room

-└─ Result: Fast ✓
+iii) Final Result Result: Fast ✓

 Upgrade to 32GB:

-├─ RAM is 25% full
+i) Your  RAM is 25% full

-├─ Extra RAM just sits empty
+ii) You have  extra RAM but  just sits empty

-└─ Result: Same speed (no improvement) 😐
+iii)  Result: Same speed (no improvement) 😐

-THE RULE:
+**THE RULE:
 More RAM helps IF you're running out.
-More RAM does nothing IF you already have enough.
+More RAM does nothing IF you already have enough.**

 **Better analogy:**